 (8) For the purposes of calculating the amount of the fee imposed by subsection (5) in respect of an entry of approval of a dealing, the value, as determined by the Minister, of any exploration works to be carried out pursuant to the dealing, being works that were, at the time when the application for approval of the dealing was lodged, required or permitted to be carried out by or under the relevant title, shall be deducted from the value of the consideration for the dealing or from the value of the interest in the relevant licence, as the case requires.

-[Section 4 inserted by No. 13 of 1990 s.
-4; amended by No. 20 of 2003 s.
+[Section 4 inserted: No. 13 of 1990 s.
+4; amended: No. 20 of 2003 s.
 39; No. 42 of 2010 s.
 185.]

 4A.
 Regulations